Skip to Content

 I went snowshoeing for the first time ever in Revelstoke!
 It’s always been something I wanted to try and since then, I’ve snowshoed all over Canada.

-Rentals are really cheap and available onsite at the nordic center for $11 CAD.
+Rentals are really cheap and available onsite at the Nordic Center for $11 CAD.
 For that, you get them for the entire day and can take them to other trails in Revelstoke.
-For snowshoers, the entrance to the club to use the trails is $6 per vehicle.
+For snowshoers, the entrance fee to use the trails is $6 per vehicle.

 If you want to join a tour, Revelstoke Snowshoe Company offers more than just snowshoe rentals.
 They also offer multiple tours that start at Revelstoke Mountain Resort.
-Tours vary in length and the prices include your equipment rental and lift ticket.
-Adults are $65 CAD and children 12 and under are free.
-For only a snowshoe rental the cost is $20.
+Tours vary in length, and the prices include your equipment rental and lift ticket.
+Adults are $65 CAD, and children 12 and under are free.
+For a snowshoe rental, the cost is $20.

 Because of the amount of snow Revelstoke gets, this is easily one of the best winter activities!